Odysseus (album)

 Odysseus is the fourth studio album by Nigerian rapper and record producer Jesse Jagz.
-It was released on September 8, 2017, by Jagz Nation.
+It was released by Jagz Nation on September 8, 2017.
 The album features guest appearances from Hotyce, Styl-Plus, Cynthia Morgan, Melon and Burna Boy.
 Prior to releasing the album, Jesse Jagz released a number of singles in 2017, including "Midnight Vibes" and "New World".
-"Best in You" was released as the album's lead and only single.
-Odysseus draws influences from Caribbean sounds, supporting the dancehall identity that Jesse Jagz embraced on his second studio album Jagz Nation, Vol.1.
-Thy Nation Come (2013).
+"Best in You" was released as the album's only single.
+Odysseus draws influences from Caribbean sounds, supporting the dancehall identity that Jesse Jagz embraced on his second studio album Jagz Nation, Vol. 1: Thy Nation Come (2013).